 How you can access and correct your personal information

-Where we hold information that you are entitled to access, we will provide you with suitable means of accessing it (e.g. by mailing or emailing it to you).
+Where we hold information that you are entitled to access, we will provide it to you by a suitable means (e.g. by mailing or emailing it to you).
 We will not charge you for providing the information.

-There may be instances where we cannot grant you access to the personal information we hold.
+There may be rare instances where we cannot grant you access to the personal information we hold.
 For example, we may need to refuse access if required or authorised to refuse access under Commonwealth legislation.
 If that happens, we will give you written notice of the reasons for the refusal within 30 days of receipt of your request, together with information about how you can complain about our refusal if you wish to do so.

 Requests and complaints will be treated confidentially.
 Our representative will contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved.
 We will aim to ensure that your complaint is resolved in a timely and appropriate manner.
 Please contact our Privacy Officer at:

-PO Box 378
+GPO Box 378

 Canberra ACT 2601

-General Enquiries: 1800 800 173
+General Inquiries: 1800 800 173